Kcee42/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `find . -name '*.js' -type f -delete

 Use `find . -tpye d -not -name '.' | wc -1` to write a script that counts the number of directories and sub-directories in the current directory

+Use `ls -t | head` to create a script that displays the 10 newest files in the curent directory